Sumukh/simple-flask-api/README.md

 # Simple Flask API

-A quick starting point for quick API only flask applications.
-This is intended for quick flask API that may not reused or developed much more.
+A quick starting point for small API only flask applications.
+This is intended for quick flask APIs that may not be developed much more.

 # Setup
 ```